aimms/documentation/webui/quick-start.rst

         }
     }

 For output data one may add to the Home page in the WebUI a table widget with 2 columns and 2 rows (title Transport) showing the data of the Transport variable and a scalar widget with 2 columns and 1 row  (tile Total Transport Cost) rendering the data of the variable TransportCost.
-These Settings of two widgets may be configured as shown in these two pictures, respectively:
+The Settings of these two widgets may be configured as shown in the following two pictures, respectively:

 .. image:: images/transnet-joint-5_v470.png
     :align: center